kalmiallc/verifiable-ai-data/README.md

 ## Application URLs

-##### NOTICE: Before opening the application open the https://34.162.205.94/api/ in the browser and allow its self signed certificate.
+##### NOTICE: Before opening the application, open the https://34.162.205.94/api/ in the browser and allow its self-signed certificate.

 | Application | URL                                   |
 | ----------- | ------------------------------------- |